vipzhicheng/logseq-plugin-slide-reveal/README.md

 A plugin for Logseq that allows you to create slides based on reveal.js.

+**!!Note: This plugin is a paid plugin.
+Free users can only view 5 slides.**

 ## Features

 - Support colorful background, gradient background, image background, video background.